nachoal/nachoal/README.md

 ---

-Currently: Working on my AI apps business
+Currently: Working on my AI business and travelling the world.